 The Ubud Monkeys in the Sanctuary

-There are five different groups of monkeys within the sanctuary that each lay claim to a different region of the reserve.
-The monkeys are fed sweet potato three times a day, which is their staple diet but they also fed bananas and other fruits by tourists.
+There are five different groups of monkeys within the sanctuary each laying claim to a different region of the reserve.
+The monkeys are fed sweet potatoes three times a day, which is their staple diet but they are also fed bananas and other fruits by tourists.

-Having heard from others and been told at the gate to be careful with sunglasses, hats, jewelry and keys I was on high alert.
-However, we never had a single problem having put all of our belongings inside our bags.
+Having heard from others and been told at the gate to be careful with sunglasses, hats, jewelry, and keys I was on high alert.
+However, we never had a single problem has put all of our belongings inside our bags.

 I had envisioned the monkeys being hard to interact with but many monkeys came up to us, several jumped on us and for a brief moment, I even held the hand of a juvenile monkey as we sat on the stone wall.

-Vendors sell bunches of small bananas that you can hold above your head attracting the monkeys who perform the smash, grab and run manoeuvre without too much concern other for than their lunch.
+Vendors sell bunches of small bananas that you can hold above your head attracting the monkeys who perform the smash, grab and run maneuver without too much concern other than their lunch.

 We bought one bunch of bananas but many people had monkeys climbing on them even when they didn’t hold food.
 I was interacting with the monkeys a lot as I tried to capture them from different angles and watched them use different facial expressions.
 None of them tried to grab my camera or lash out at me.